Our Approach to the Curriculum

 At Cavendish we aim to provide a curriculum that meets the needs of all our children and young adults offering a broad, balanced, differentiated and relevant education which reflects continuity and maximises progression.

-- Provide a broad and balanced curriculum that meets the needs of our incredibly varied learners across the school
+- Provide a broad and balanced curriculum that meets the needs of our incredibly varied learners

 - Embed key skills in order to prepare children for real-life and everyday situations